ooker777/docs-1/docs/en/Getting Started/publishing.md

 >> - You need to have a Netlify account
 >> - Limited by Bandswith for all site (100 GB)
 >> - Limited to 300 minutes/builds per month.
+>> - And, the worst : limited to Python 3.8

 [^1]: You can found the link in Repository settings > Pages.